Stivooo/mimicry-js/README.md

 > [!WARNING]
 > Note that in this case, you must specify the type to ensure the builder correctly infers types.

-### Custom generators
+### Custom iterators

-You can also use custom iterators to generate field values:
+You can also use custom [iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_generators) to generate field values:

 ```ts
 import {build} from 'mimicry-js';